wsy1607/Machine-Learning-Apps/beer recommendations/README.md

 * editsingleshippedbox.py edits one shipped box given certain requirements.

-### Step 4 (not finished): Update beers ratings which are associated with ranks displayed in the general search pages.
+### Step 4 (not finished yet): Update beers ratings which are associated with ranks displayed in the general search pages.

 * ratings.py updates all beers ratings by front-end web traffic logs.